Long poem by

 As I stood thar turnin' round and around

-I grabbed a big buncha it up in my mitts
+I grabbed a big buncha it up in my mitts.

-And down come a monster truck painted all red
+and down come a monster truck painted all red.

-It bounced on the front 'n' bounced on the back
+It bounced on the front 'n' bounced on the back,

-Then the driver clumb down 'n' grabbed a tow sack
+then the driver clumb down 'n' grabbed a tow sack.

-With ZZ Top whiskers 'n' blood-shot eyeballs
+long ZZ Top whiskers 'n' blood-shot eyeballs.

-And a WalMart white T-shirt half-covered his gut
+and a WalMart white T-shirt half-covered his gut.

-He look like he just come off'n the farm
+He look like he just come off'n the farm,

-'Cept fer them tattoos of elves on his arm
+'cept fer them tattoos of elves on his arm.

-As I stood around there jist like a complete dick
+As I stood around there jist like a complete dick,

-He sez, “Boy ain't you gonna say crap to St. Nick?”
+he says, “Boy ain't you gonna say crap to St. Nick?”

-The toilet's stopped up and we's all out of heat.
+The toilet's stopped up and we's all out of heat,

-Ain't got no money and they's nuthin' to eat.”
+ain't got no money and they's nuthin' to eat.”

 He look kinda sheepish, and hung down his head.